Are there restrictions on who can adopt an IAR cat or dog?

 Kittens are cats that are 6 months of age and younger.
-In most cases kittens must be adopted with or into a household with another kitten or young adult cat (general guideline of 2 years or younger).
-In certain cases a kitten may be adopted alone into a household where there is at least one family member who does not work outside of the home or a home with a dog as a companion.
-These exceptions will be considered on a case by case basis.
+Kittens must be adopted with another kitten or into a household with a young cat (general guideline of 2 years or younger but on a case by case basis).

 How should I prepare for my new pet?

 - IAR will deliver your new animal companion to your home, signing the contracts and collecting the adoption fee.